 Shortly after her relationship with Burt Berns ended Harris met master Musican/Songwriter Allen Toussaint and began recording for his New Orleans based record label Sansu.
 Even though only one of the singles she recorded for Sansu charted nationally, the recordings she made while at the label are classic and make up the material on BETTY HARRIS: THE LOST QUEEN OF NEW ORLEANS SOUL.
-The music on this compilation is all killer-no-filler and ranges from classic R&B to HARD FUNK !
-Songs like “There’s A Break In Every Road” and “12 Red Roses” are so funky you can smell ’em and the balled “Lonely Hearts” is greasier then a plate of food from a Louisiana Bayou Fish Fry!
-While it’s Harris’ larger-then-life vocals that command the most attention on these songs we must also note that the backing band is made up of some of New Orleans’ finest musicians, including the legendary Funk group, The Meters.
+The music on this compilation is all killer-no-filler and ranges from classic R&B to hard funk!
+While it’s Harris’ larger-then-life vocals that commands the most attention on these songs we must also note that the backing band is made up of some of New Orleans’ finest musicians, including members of the legendary Funk group, The Meters.
 Like the Funk Brothers at Motown or Booker T. & The MG’s at STAX, The Meters are as important to the recording as the artist they are supporting.
-Finally, we must acknowledge that none of these recordings would’ve been possible without master musician/producer Allen Toussiant behind the board.
-Not only do his talents as a producer take these recordings to another level, he also wrote all of these songs!
+Finally, we must also acknowledge that none of these recordings would’ve been possible without master musician/producer Allen Toussiant behind the board.
+Not only do his talents as a producer take these recordings to another level, he also wrote almost all of these songs!

-FANTASTIC NEGRITO: THE LAST DAYS OF OAKLAND
+FANTASTIC NEGRITO: THE LAST DAYS OF OAKLANDÂ

 LABEL: Blackball Universe